 Iron: The body needs iron for various functions, which is why getting enough in your diet can be ultra-beneficial.
 In the case of bone broth, “it moves oxygen through the body and aids in thyroid function,” says Kimszal.

-Magnesium: Magnesium is beneficial to the absorption of vitamins and minerals calcium and vitamin D. “When there is not enough magnesium in the diet, absorption [of] calcium and vitamin D is thrown off,” explains Kimszal.
+Magnesium: Magnesium is beneficial to the absorption of vitamins and the minerals, calcium and vitamin D. “When there is not enough magnesium in the diet, absorption [of] calcium and vitamin D is thrown off,” explains Kimszal.
 Additionally, the mineral is necessary for “maintaining skeletal structure and muscle tone.”

 Proline: An amino acid, proline helps “make proteins as well as improve wound healing,” says Kimszal.
 However, Kimszal notes that while proline can help with wound healing, “there is no specific research showing bone broth as a benefit for post-surgery recovery.”
 But it does act as a boost for collagen production, which “helps firm [the look of] skin.”